 Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 When we hear someone narrating or quoting a hadith, we often hear terms such as sahih, ahsan, aziz, gharib, dhaeef or mawdhu.
-Those who are familiar with hadith terminology understand the dimensions of the narration and those who are not usually accept all narrations at the same level without seeking any clarification.
-In Friday sermons and in every day discussion, you would hear people quoting hadith to prove a point.
+Those who are familiar with hadith terminology understand the dimensions of the narration and those who do not usually accept all narrations at the same level without seeking any clarification.
+In Friday sermons and in everyday discussion, you would hear people quoting hadith to prove a point.
 Often, they would identify their status in the eyes of traditionists.
-For instance, during a Friday Khutbah in one of the Masajid in Southern California, a known speaker quoted a hadith saying that Prophet said”anyone who combines two prayers is standing on the gate of hellfire.”
+For instance, during a Friday Khutbah in one of the Masajid in Southern California, a known speaker quoted a hadith saying that Prophet said” anyone who combines two prayers is standing on the gate of hellfire.”
 He did not quote any source for this hadith, nor mentioned whether it was sahih, ahsan or gharib.
-Even if he had mentioned that, people would not have known the differences.
-After the prayer, when he was asked to identify his source, he first said it was in Bukhari, well, there was Iphone where q quick search was made for this hadith.
+Even if he had mentioned that people would not have known the differences.
+After the prayer, when he was asked to identify his source, he first said it was in Bukhari, well, there was iPhone where q quick search was made for this hadith.
 It was not there.
 He then said that he had heard from someone.

 Referring to the terminology, interestingly, most of the terms in hadith literature refer to what is known as ilm Riwayah.
 As explained earlier, it is a science that enables one to study hadith in the context of narration.
 It enables one to determine the authenticity of the source and accuracy in the transmission and reporting of the hadith